 Vendors age their receivables based on the date of invoice.
-This measure indicates there has been consistent improvement, but there are still opportunities to ensure vendors consider the department a good customer.
-The steps to further improve are: (1) identify specific vendors experiencing delayed payment and work with those vendors to obtain timely, accurate invoices, (2) determine if delayed payments are common to a particular division within the Central Office or a district, (3) identify processes contributing to the delayed payment, and (4) identify innovative solutions to receive invoices from the customer.
+This measure indicates there has been consistent improvement.
+However, there are still opportunities for improvements to ensure vendors consider the department a good customer.
+The steps to further improve are: (1) identify specific vendors experiencing delayed payment and work with those vendors to obtain timely, accurate invoices, (2) determine if delayed payments are common to a particular division within the Central Office or a district, (3) identify processes contributing to the delayed payment, and (4) identify innovative solutions to receive invoices from the customer timely.

-Analysis tools have been developed to assist in identifying areas where improvements can be made.
+District and divisional analysis tools have been developed to assist in identifying areas where improvements can be made.